microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 ![Dataflow Gen2 publish](/5-Power%20BI/assets/Dataflow%20Gen2%20publish.jpg)

-13. Once the loading of “Chess_Games” Dataflow Gen2 is done, go to “pbiforbeginner” Lakehouse to check whether the “chess_games_source” is added.
+(13) Once the loading of “Chess_Games” Dataflow Gen2 is done, go to “pbiforbeginner” Lakehouse to check whether the “chess_games_source” is added.

 ![Lakehouse contains new table from Dataflow Gen2](/5-Power%20BI/assets/Lakehouse%20contains%20new%20table%20from%20dataflow%20gen2.jpg)

-14. This table is identical to the "chess_games" table located above within the same folder.
+(14) This table is identical to the "chess_games" table located above within the same folder.
 The procedures executed in Dataflow Gen2 are not required in this scenario.
 Nevertheless, it's worth noting that if you perform additional table transformation steps in Dataflow Gen2, the outcome will vary.
 For this course, I have chosen to conduct further table transformation steps later within Power BI Desktop's Power Query Editor.

+## 4. Open Power BI Desktop

-15. To access Power BI Desktop and connect to the pbiforbeginner Lakehouse, please ensure that the login ID used matches the one utilized during the creation of the Lakehouse.
+(1) To use Power BI Desktop and connect to the pbiforbeginner Lakehouse, make sure you're using the same login ID that was used when the Lakehouse was created.

 ![pbi desktop connect to lakehouse](/5-Power%20BI/assets/pbi%20desktop%20connect%20to%20lakehouse.jpg)